Currency in Sri Lanka

 Sri Lanka, the land of ancient misty hills, rolling tea plantations, jungles, safari plains and a vibrant cultural heritage, is an easy travel destination.
 Especially in terms of currency - it's easy to get money if you know everything you can about the local currency and payment options before you go.

-The official currency of Sri Lanka is the Sri Lanka Rupee (LKR).
+The official currency of Sri Lanka is also the Sri Lanka Rupee (LKR).
 Buying Rupees outside of Sri Lanka before your trip isn't advisable because it isn't a major currency you're probably not going to get a good rate outside Sri Lanka.
 There are plenty of places to exchange money, so the next best options to bring with you are Australian Dollars (AUD), US Dollars (USD) or Euros (EUR).

 The Sri Lanka Rupee currently have 5 coin denominations: Rs10, Rs5, Rs2 and Rs1.